 Lemos&Crane has provided practitioners and policy-makers with information for action on social problems since 1994.
 We work with professionals in social housing, local government, criminal justice agencies, schools and voluntary organisations as well as trusts and foundations.

-Over 28,000 people have registered to use Lemos&Crane websites to learn from research projects, improve ways of working and share good practice.
+Over 30,000 people are registered to use Lemos&Crane websites to learn from research projects, improve ways of working and share good practice.
 Lemos&Crane conferences give delegates the ideas and tools for making a difference in their work.
 Alongside the websites, conferences and research projects we maintain an online network, including exciting awards programmes.
 You are welcome to join now and view free materials from this website.